schatzsuche/CatFightClub/README.md

 # CatFightClubWebsite
-I just want to test Github pages and mode this smol website
+this is my first ever website